la2050/challenge/_2021/play/ciclavia.md

   million people catalyzing personal and collective change, inspiring a shared passion for Los Angeles while cultivating shared responsibility in creating the region’s future.
-Please explain how you will define and measure success for your project.: "CicLAvia’s goal is to shape a new narrative for a more inclusive and sustainable LA – one that works with all Angelenos to improve the quality of life in our region.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "CicLAvia’s goal is to shape a new narrative for a more inclusive and sustainable LA – one that works with all Angelenos to improve the quality of life in our region.
 Project success will be marked by community residents in greater LA once again feeling confident about connecting safely with each other in public gatherings.
 It will also mean residents having a voice in the planning of their neighborhoods resulting in more safe, accessible and inclusive public spaces that promote health, community wellbeing, and sustainability for all.\n\nWith the support of LA2050, we can introduce a large-scale public polling activation at our Heart of LA event.
 This event is expected to be one of the best-attended of the year, providing the largest opportunity to engage the greatest number of Angelenos.
 We hope to achieve the following outcomes with this project:\n\n*\tEngage thousands of LA County residents in a conversation about safer streets in a fun yet meaningful way, measured by attendance at outreach events, event day workshop participants and votes cast.\n*\tCollect measurable data around how neighborhood residents want to use their streets to strengthen community as evidenced by online and activation poll results.\n*\tShare actionable results with decision makers from LADOT, Mayor’s Office and key local stakeholders along with non-profits and community groups working on this issue to aid their efforts in making use of streets and public spaces more equitable in Los Angeles."
-Approximately how many people will be directly impacted by this proposal?: '7000' Approximately how many people will be indirectly impacted by this proposal?: '50000' Please describe the broader impact of your proposal.: >- CicLAvia has become a beloved institution in Los Angeles, and many mark their calendars for our open street events.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '7000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '50000' Describe how Los Angeles County will be different if your work is successful.: >- CicLAvia has become a beloved institution in Los Angeles, and many mark their calendars for our open street events.
 We expect approximately 50,000 people to attend CicLAvia—Heart of LA and engage in an experiential education in